 Agra and the Taj Mahal

 Ask a hundred people where in the world they would like to visit most of all and a significant percentage of them will say Agra, home of the Taj Mahal.
-Indeed there are tours [...]
+Indeed there are tours (and [...]

 Varanasi – City of the Hindus

 Many Indian cities are a jumble, a mix of the ancient and modern, but nowhere I have ever been compares in this regard to Varanasi.
-I come from a [...]
+I come from a country, [...]

 Tuk Tuk in the dark – A journey into Varanasi

-There was only one time in our journey around India that I didn’t feel entirely safe, one moment where I thought to myself, “Ah, this is potentially a dangerous situation” and took measures accordingly. [...]
+There was only one time in our journey around India that I didn’t feel entirely safe, one moment where I thought to myself, “Ah, this is potentially a dangerous situation” and took measures accordingly.
+That [...]

 Bodh Gaya Part 2 and onwards to Sarnath